mengiefen/personal-portfolio/README.md

 # "Microverse Portfolio" project

-> In this project the front page of "personal-portfolio" is made using flexbox.
+> In this project the front page of "personal-portfolio" is made using flexbox and CSS Grid.
 > The project is done refering the Figma design file: Template-2

 ## Built With